Associate Professor of Mathematics

 I am also greatly interested in the study of math pedagogy.
 I am constantly looking for new ways to innovate in the classroom across all levels.
 This passion has led me to experiment with teaching computer coding with Code.org to our elementary education majors, utilizing inquiry-based learning for teaching Topics in Geometry, and creating instructional videos for use in our math for non-math major’s course.
 I am constantly assessing and reviewing both my methods and current trends in the field, and I am always interested in finding better ways to reach my students.

 Too many to list!
-Each and every faculty member in the Franklin College Math and Computing department is happy to guide students through individual research projects on their topics of expertise.
+Each and every faculty member in the Franklin College Department of Mathematics and Computing is happy to guide students through individual research projects on their topics of expertise.
 As mentioned above, I have helped a student with research on non-transitive tournaments, and next semester I will be overseeing a project on the Rubik’s cube.
 Other professors have aided students in research projects on time series analysis, Ramsey numbers, Fibonacci numbers in music theory, the mathematics behind the 15 Puzzle, and many other projects.
 Beyond Franklin College, students who participate in independent research projects during their sophomore or junior years set themselves up well to apply to participate in summer REUs (research experiences for undergraduates) at other institutions.
 Past and current students have participated in REUs at places like Grand Valley State and Purdue University.

 From the start of your first semester through graduation, our math program is designed to engage you in understanding how to think mathematically, not only in the classroom but beyond.
-Incoming freshman take our MAT 140: Introduction to the Mathematical Sciences course, where we examine how math at college goes beyond what you’ve experienced through high school by exploring such topics as ciphers, infinity, mathematical modeling, and proofs.
+Incoming first-year students take our MAT 140: Introduction to the Mathematical Sciences course, where we examine how math at college goes beyond what you’ve experienced through high school by exploring such topics as ciphers, infinity, mathematical modeling, and proofs.
 Each semester, our students go on Shadow Days to companies like Beckman-Coulter, Caterpillar, and Cummins to see how the skills we develop within the classroom apply outside it.
 All applied and quantitative analysis majors get an internship experience, while pure majors do independent research that they present their findings for.
 Our MAT 471 senior seminar experiences help tie everything together, giving students time to reflect on the meaning of mathematics, how math has shaped history (and vice versa), and showcase the skills they have developed at Franklin College by problem solving in teams as well sharing mathematical concepts through both writing and speaking.
 The result of this is unique approach is that Franklin College graduates with math degrees are uniquely positioned with a broad understanding of mathematics and how it can be applied to any situation on the job, in graduate school, and beyond.

 Co-Adviser to the Franklin College Mathematics and Computing Club, 2013 to present